 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.

 Fresh Strawberry Crumble with Pistachios – Our bright blushing crumble is the perfect summertime treat.
 It’s a super easy cobbler variation with an irresistible crumb topping, making it one of the best desserts for summer!

 When you’re out in the berry patch, drinking in the sunshine, tasting warm strawberries straight off the vine with sweet juice dripping down your chin… You don’t think about the size of your refrigerator.

 This happens to me several times a year.
-We go to the farm and come home with WAY more than we could possibly use in one week.
+We go to the farm and come home with way more berries than we could possibly use in one week.

-First I separated them into three piles: SUPER-RIPE bake now or freeze, RIPE use within the next couple days, ALMOST-RIPE use within a week.
+First I separated them into three piles: super-ripe bake now or freeze, ripe use within the next couple days, almost-ripe use within a week.

-Then I used some of the super-ripe strawberries for Strawberry Basil Italian Ice to keep in the freezer for late night sugar cravings.
+Then I used some of the super-ripe strawberries for Strawberry Basil Italian Ice to keep in the freezer for late-night sugar cravings.

-The next day I put the ripe berries and some of the slightly under ripe strawberries in spicy Strawberry Chipotle Jam.
+The next day I put the ripe berries and some of the slightly under-ripe strawberries in spicy Strawberry Chipotle Jam.